 Maria has 15 years of combined experience with Campus Services and Columbia Housing, joining the team upon her high school graduation and having worked throughout the organization.
 She holds a B.S. in Hospitality Management from Monroe College.

-Ahmed joined the Columbia Housing team in July 2014.
-Prior to joining Columbia Housing, he served as a Residence Director at Pace University, where he also earned a Bachelor of Arts in Economics and a Masters of Business Administration in Management and International Business.
+Ahmed joined the Columbia Housing team in July 2014 where he served as the Manager of Information Systems at Columbia Housing.
+Prior to Columbia, Ahmed served as a Residence Director at Pace University where he also earned a Bachelor’s degree in Economics and a Masters of Business Administration in Management and International Business.

 Frances oversees Summer Housing accommodations, including extensions, early arrivals and interim assignments.
 She also coordinates SIC and Greek Housing for the academic year.